 \subsection{Refresh Triggered Transfer}

-The simple scheme we proposed in Section~\ref{subsec:simple_alignment} assumes that the periods of the refresh operations and accesses always match.
+The simple scheme we proposed in Section~\ref{subsec:simple_alignment} assumes that the rate of the refresh operations and accesses always match.
 However, in real applications, the access requests can be more or less frequent than the refreshes.

-To solve the problem of matching the periods of access requests and refreshes, we propose \emph{Refresh Triggered Transfer (RTT)}.
-The key idea of RTT is to alter the existing periodic refresh scheme to align the refreshes with the access requests We achieve this by slightly modifying the DRAM auto-refresh circuit, as we explain in Section~\ref{subsec:full_rtc}.
+To solve the problem of matching the rates of accesses and refreshes, we propose \emph{Refresh Triggered Transfer (RTT)}.
+The key idea of RTT is to alter the existing periodic refresh scheme to align the refreshes with the access requests.
+We achieve this by slightly modifying the DRAM auto-refresh circuit, as we explain in Section~\ref{subsec:full_rtc}.

-Algorithm~\ref{alg:rate_matching_algo} describes how RTT handles the mismatch between the periods of the access requests and refreshes.\footnote{We adapt the algorithm from a technique that is used to align send and receive processes operating at rationally related clock frequencies~\cite{jeanvtvlsi2014, asadisqed2012}.} If the application generates access requests as frequently as the refresh rate or faster, RTT completely removes the refresh overhead, and ensures data integrity as the accesses replenish the charge of the rows that they access.
-However, when the accesses are not frequent enough, the problem of matching the periods of the accesses and refreshes becomes more challenging.
-To tackle this problem, RTT keeps some of the refresh operations, which refresh the rows that are \emph{not accessed} within the refresh period.
+Algorithm~\ref{alg:rate_matching_algo} describes how RTT handles the mismatch in the rates of accesses and refreshes.\footnote{We adapt the algorithm from a technique~\cite{jeanvtvlsi2014, asadisqed2012} that is used to align send and receive processes operating at rationally related clock frequencies.} If the application generates access requests to its entire allocated memory as frequently as the refresh rate or faster, RTT completely removes the refresh overhead and ensures data integrity as an access (i.e., DRAM row activation and precharge) replenishes the charge of a row it accesses.
+However, when the accesses are not frequent enough, the problem of matching the rates of the accesses and refreshes becomes more challenging.
+To tackle this problem, RTT eliminates refreshes \emph{partially} by performing refresh only on rows that are \emph{not} accessed within the refresh period.